I developed an intuitive interface for music notation.

 The formulas for manipulating the images of notes and accidentals has developed over time, becoming more versatile and streamlined with each implementation.

 Twelve Tone introduced the ability to notate more than one note on the same staff.
-Twelve actually.
+Up to twelve actually.
 So I had to isolate the controls for each note to its own area.
-This opened up more opportunities and I hope to incorporate it into Vocal Exercises to allow the creation of custom exercises.
-Who knows what will be next.
+This opened up more opportunities and I eventually incorporated it, and rhythmic values, into Woodshed to allow the creation of custom exercises.
+Implementing more complexity with rests, barlines, and pickup notes created Melody Composer.
+Note values and triplet figures automatically tie and extend over barlines.
+Notation should serve the music you want, not dictate it.
+There are limitations to Melody Composer, but it's a handy tool for composers.